divyanshgoyal777/Bank-Management-System/README.md

 - View account details
 - Create new transactions (send or receive money)
 - Check all transactions for a specific account
+- Issue the loan
+- Download account details
 - Download transaction history for a specific account
+- You can also download both account details and transaction history in one file.
 - Data will not be deleted if you close your system; this program will save all accounts and entries in your system as .txt files.